Last Updated: 7/4/23 | July 4th, 2023

 Whether you’re looking for a basic walking tour or a multi-week excursion, these companies are the ones I think offer travelers the best experience at the right price.

-Here are the nine best tour companies in Italy:
+Here are the best tour companies in Italy:

-For free walking tours in Rome and beyond, check out Strawberry Tours.
-They organize tours (or collaborate with companies that run tours) in Rome, Florence, Milan, and Venice.
-You’ll be able to get a solid overview of each iconic city thanks to expert local guides.
+For free walking tours in cities around Italy, check out Free Tours by Foot.
+They organize tours (or collaborate with companies that run tours) in Rome, Florence, Milan, Sorrento, Naples, and Venice.
+You’ll be able to get a solid overview of each iconic city thanks to knowledgeable local guides.
 These free tours are 2-3 hours long, making them a great introduction to each destination.
-They also offer more in-depth paid tours if you’re looking to do something more unique, such as priority-access tours to the Uffizi Gallery in Florence or fully guided day trips to sites such as Pompeii.
-Paid tours start around 30 EUR per person, depending on the tour.
+Just be sure to tip your guide at the end!

 Judy is an American expat who has been eating and drinking her way around Italy since the 1980s, and she has crafted some unique experiences for anyone looking to get under Italy’s culinary skin.
 Her private “Morning at the Market” tours in Florence will give you a nuanced look at Italy’s food culture and history, during which she shares her cooking tips and expertise.
 Judy also offers weeklong cooking intensives if you’re looking to really step up your Italian cuisine.

 This is my go-to travel company when I’m looking for multi-day or multi-week trips.
 They employ local guides with incredible insight and appreciation for the communities they take you to, and the groups are never too big.
 Plus, they only run ethical tours with a small environmental footprint.
-They last 8-15 days (including sailing trips!), with prices starting at 695 EUR per person.
 I’ve gone on some amazing tours with Intrepid over the years, including to Jordan, Morocco, and Madagascar, and have never been disappointed.

 Tantalizing food tours, charming visits to historic vineyards, deep dives into ancient history — you can find it all in Italy.
 Whether you’re looking for a quick introduction or an in-depth, multi-day adventure, these awesome Italian tour companies will help you have the trip you’ve always wanted.